 Zephaniah 2:1-3 basically says, "Get your life in order.
 If you do, God may spare you when the time comes."

-Revelation 16:15 "Behold, I come as a thief.
-Blessed is he that watches and keeps his garments, lest he walk naked, and they see his shame."
+Revelation 16:15 "Behold, I am coming as a thief.
+Blessed is he who watches, and keeps his garments, lest he walk naked and they see his shame."

 Today, in many of the world's religions, people feel that they understand prophecy and what God wants from them personally, and they await a rapture.
 Some feel that all one has to be is a "good person," while they define what is good.
 Some feel "once saved, always saved."
 Some feel that they are predestined to be saved and that nothing can hurt them, that they can have any kind of life that they want.